FellowshipOfTheGame/comic-sans/README.md

 # TO DO:

-## SHORTERM:

 - [ ] Make the game possible to be played with touch.
-- [x] Make the game possible to be played with controller (not tested).
-- [x] Make the game possible to be played only with keyboard.
 - [ ] Custom loading screens for each Boss.
 - [ ] Make Xing Ling's Triple Kunais target player position.
 - [ ] Improve Oswaldos's laser attack.